Provisional Central Government of Vietnam: History

 Moreover, the reunification of Vietnam was still hampered by the status of Cochinchina: the French colonists – who remained influential in the Cochinchinese consultative council – insisted, with the support of Southern Vietnamese autonomist politicians, that Cochinchina (then known as the Provisional Government of Southern Vietnam) was still legally a colony, since its status as an "autonomous Republic", proclaimed in 1946, had never been ratified by the French National Assembly, and that any process of reunification had therefore to be approved by the French Parliament.
 Xuân tried to reunite Cochinchina with his government through a by-law, but it was overruled by the colony's council.
 Trần Văn Hữu's administration therefore remained in existence and Vietnam found itself with two governments, each backed by the French, one claiming sovereignty over the whole country, and one administrating the Southern region.

 Gradually, the Vietnamese provisional government was given the means to establish armed forces.
-On 1 January 1949, the Vietnamese National Army was officially created under French supervision.
+On 1 January 1949, it army was officially created under French supervision.
 It initially numbered 25,000 troops, including 10,000 irregulars.
+It would become the Vietnamese National Army on 8 December 1950.

 The Vietnamese situation remained deadlocked for over a year, as Bảo Đại refused to return to Vietnam and take office as head of state until the country was fully reunited.
 Finally, the French National Assembly voted a law set to create a Cochinchinese territorial assembly which would replace the former council.
 The new assembly was elected on 10 April 1949, and the Vietnamese became a majority.
 On 23 April, the Cochinchinese assembly approved the merger with the Provisional Government, and its decision was in turn approved by the French National Assembly on May 20.
-On June 4, Cochinchina and the "associated State of Vietnam" were formally merged, and the State of Vietnam could then be officially proclaimed on July 2.
+On June 4, Cochinchina and the "associated State of Vietnam" were formally merged, and the State of Vietnam was then officially proclaimed on July 2.